 The police sought a Protection Order on the client’s behalf; however, she was initially hesitant to pursue what we considered her entitlements to be.
 She was also scared of negotiating with her Husband in relation to parenting matters.
 Her Husband was insistent on moving quickly towards a resolution which would have seen our client receive significantly less than her entitlements, and agree to parenting arrangements which she was uncomfortable with and potentially placing the kids at risk.

-John Patterson worked closely with this client over a period of around 12 months and experienced real satisfaction in seeing the significant improvement in the client’s confidence and demeanour over this period.
-John was ultimately able to negotiate an outcome at mediation which resulted in her receiving a property settlement in line with her entitlements, and which acknowledged that the children would spend limited time with their father until their relationship with him improved.
+Our team worked closely with this client over a period of around 12 months and experienced real satisfaction in seeing the significant improvement in the client’s confidence and demeanour over this period.
+We were ultimately able to negotiate an outcome at mediation which resulted in her receiving a property settlement in line with her entitlements, and which acknowledged that the children would spend limited time with their father until their relationship with him improved.
 She was able to stay in her house, continue running her business, and her kids stayed in the schools that they were happy attending.

 BWB acted for the Husband who was in his late 70s and desperate to retain the farm that he still worked every day.
 The Wife was also in her 70s and was now suffering from dementia and required the assistance of a case guardian.
 After extensive negotiations over the three days leading up to the Final Hearing we were able to negotiate an outcome where our client was able to retain the farm, as he had hoped.

-In the process the Wife received the cash funds she needed and BWB Associate Neal Wood was able to structure the settlement in a way that saved over $40,000 in tax for the client and which ultimately saved both parties well over $60,000 in selling costs, if the farm had needed to be sold.
+In the process the Wife received the cash funds she needed and Best Wilson Buckley Family Law Associate Neal Wood was able to structure the settlement in a way that saved over $40,000 in tax for the client and which ultimately saved both parties well over $60,000 in selling costs, if the farm had needed to be sold.